B3rn475/www.bernaschina.com/source/_posts/new-website.md

 In this post I will tell you why and what I'm changing.

 ## Problems
 The work on the old website has become complex and tedious.
-The is no single corporate but here is a list of possible problems:
+There is no single corporate but here is a list of possible problems:

 ![Old Website][url-old-website-image-file]